Trade dispute, policy divisions hang over Trudeau trip to China

 In a statement, China's embassy in Ottawa said "we expect the two sides can reach more consensus in the areas of political contacts, trade and economic cooperation."

-Trudeau also says he will raise human rights, an issue of great sensitivity in Beijing.

-Although Ottawa is pressing the case of Canadian citizen Kevin Garratt, who was indicted on charges of spying and stealing state secrets earlier this year, the second government source said there was no sign he would be released soon.
+Although Ottawa is pressing the case of Canadian citizen Kevin Garratt, who was indicted in China on charges of spying and stealing state secrets earlier this year, the second government source said there was no sign he would be released soon. ($1=$1.30 Canadian) (Editing by Jeffrey Benkoe)